1gravity/Android-RTEditor/README.md

     mRTManager.onDestroy(isFinishing());
 }

+@Override
+protected void onActivityResult(int requestCode, int resultCode, Intent data) {
+    if (mRTManager != null && mRTManager.onActivityResult(requestCode, resultCode, data)) {
+        // The call to RTManager.onActivityResult is needed because images are picked in a
+        // separate Activity and a reference is sent back in the Intent data to be inserted into
+        // the rich text.
+        return;
+    }
 ```

 The isSaved parameter passed into RTManager.onDestroy(boolean) is important.
 If it's true then media files inserted into the text (images at the moment) will remain untouched.